open-contracting/standard-development-handbook/docs/standard/technical/repository.rst

 The standard uses `semantic versioning <https://semver.org/>`__, with versions following the *MAJOR.MINOR.PATCH* name convention.

 Each minor version of the standard’s documentation is built from a “live” branch named after the version, like ``1.0``.
 For each live branch, there is a dev branch with a ``-dev`` suffix.
-Patch versions may further branch off the dev branch, with work merged into the dev branch before finally being merged into the live branch. `standard.open-contracting.org <https://standard.open-contracting.org/>`__ redirects to (``https://standard.open-contracting.org/latest/en/``), which uses the ``latest`` branch, which `should be <deployment>`__ the same as the most recent live branch; this makes it possible to link to the latest version of the documentation without specifying the version number.
+Patch versions may further branch off the dev branch, with work merged into the dev branch before finally being merged into the live branch. `standard.open-contracting.org <https://standard.open-contracting.org/>`__ redirects to (``https://standard.open-contracting.org/latest/en/``), which uses the ``latest`` branch, which :doc:`should be<deployment>` the same as the most recent live branch; this makes it possible to link to the latest version of the documentation without specifying the version number.

 Sample branch structure: